jibblesskibbles87/btp-admin-guide-samples/sample-setup/basic-setup/directory-setup/README.md

 - We assume that we use the directories as structuring element for the subaccounts i.e., un an unmanaged fashion.
 - We assume that we do the directory setup in one run for all involved departments.

-## Design Decsion
+## Design Decsions

-We decouple the directory creation i.e., the setup of the basic structure from the creation of the operational units namely the subaccounts inside of the directory.
-The changes on directory level are probably a rare sceanrio compared to the subaccounts (depending on their stage) and we therefore want to avoid side effects as well as lengthy state refreshes.
+We decouple the directory creation i.e., the setup of the basic structure from the creation of the operational units namely the subaccounts inside of the directories.
+The changes on directory level are probably a rare sceanrio compared to changes in the subaccounts additionally depending on their stage.
+We want to avoid side effects as well as lengthy state refreshes and keep the state of the directories seperate.

 ## Directory Setup

-We will create directories for the following departments:

-- HR
-- Sales
-- Finance

-In addition we create a directory for shared services.

-All directories are located in EMEA.
+The creation of the directories is steered by a map of objects that define the business data relevant for a directory namely:

+- business_unit (`string`): The business unit that owns the directory e.g., HR, IT, Finance
+- costcenter (`string`): Cost center of the business unit
+- directory_contacts (`list(string)`): List of email addresses representing the directory contacts
+- region (`string`): The geographical region of the directory e.g., EMEA

+This is input data is reflected by the variables defined in the [variables.tf](./variables.tf) file

+The directories are provisioned via the [main.tf](./main.tf) file which delegates to the module [base-directory-setup](../../modules/base-directory-setup/README.md).
+This module combines the corresponding module containing the naming and labeling conventions for a directory and calls the Terraform resource [btp_directory](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/directory).

+After provisioning the output summarizes the executed setup as given by the [outputs.tf](./outputs.tf) file.